Contact Centre Operators

-All 101 non emergency and 999 emergency calls made to Wiltshire Police come in to our 24 hour Crime & Communications Centre (CCC) in Devizes.
+All 101 non emergency and 999 emergency calls to Wiltshire Police come in to our 24 hour Crime & Communications Centre (CCC) based at Police Headquarters in Devizes.

 Central Call Handling (CCH)

 All new staff in the CCC begin by fielding calls in our Central Call Handling (CCH) team.
 This involves prioritising and sorting 101 calls and passing them onto our Crime Recording and Incident Bureau (CrIB) for further investigation, or transferring callers through to individual departments.